Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 contains the greatest size of the Certificate Subtree observed by the client for each reference identifier, in the order the reference identifiers are provided in `reference_ids`.
-The `reference_ids` field contains the reference identifiers that the certificate chain will be validated against.
+The `reference_ids` field contains the reference identifiers that the certificate chain will be validated against, identified by their zero-indexed offset into the leaf certificate's subjectAltName extension.
 The `chain` field contains the certificate chain itself.
-The first entry in `chain` is assumed to be the leaf certificate, and each subsequent certificate is assumed to authenticate the one prior, ending at a certificate which is authenticated by a trust anchor.
+The first entry in `chain` is assumed to be the leaf certificate and each subsequent certificate is assumed to authenticate the one prior, ending at a certificate which is authenticated by a trust anchor.
 The `signature` field contains a signature from the public key in the leaf certificate over the following:

 TODO Specify signature challenge

 The Transparency Log MUST successfully verify:

 1. The certificate chain, <!-- TODO: RFC reference? -->
-2. That all of the requested reference identifiers in `reference_ids` correspond to unique Prefix Tree search keys, and
+2. The signature challenge from the leaf certificate's public key, and
-3. That all of the reference identifiers in `reference_ids` are explicitly authenticated by the leaf certificate as a domain name or IP address.
-In particular, this means that wildcard domain names are not resolved and will need to be put in `reference_ids` in their unresolved form (such as `*.example.com`) to pass verification.
+3. That the `reference_ids` field is presented in ascending order, that each entry corresponds to a domain name or IP address in the leaf certificate's subjectAltName extension, and that each entry corresponds to a unique Prefix Tree search key.

 The response body is AddChainResponse.
 If `tree_head_type` is set to `standard`, this indicates that the exact certificate chain is already present in the